 The balance (or imbalance) of Yin Yang within our body/mind or spirit are believed to be the cause of harmony or disharmony with our health.
 Whether we believe wholly in scientific thought or not, this beautiful concept makes sense.

 Pregnancy is a very Yang energy – conception, development, growth, movement, feeding and the enormous effort of birth.
 As a mother, we are left with a cold space inside, a space that needs to be warmed for healing and recovery.
 Post-partum we need re-building from the inside out.

 Placenta is a Yang organ.
 It is a transformer, mover and constant changer.
 Encapsulating this ‘tissue’ as a supplement will directly feed the cold inside, aiding our transformation back to warmth and balance.

-The ginger, lemon and chilli used in TCM placenta preparation supports this process, steaming with these spices is thought to add a warming energetic effect, also helping with circulation, grounding and absorption of the nutrients in the blood.
+The ginger, lemon and chili used in Steamed dried placenta preparation supports this process, steaming with these spices is thought to add a warming energetic effect, also helping with circulation, grounding and absorption of the nutrients in the blood.

 Big Bang Theory